Natalie Wood: Rebel Without a Cause

 Wood successfully made the transition from child star to ingénue at age 16 when she co-starred with James Dean and Sal Mineo in Rebel Without a Cause (1955), Nicholas Ray's film about teenage rebellion.
-Wood had to sign to a long-term contract with Warner Bros. but she was nominated for an Academy Award for Best Supporting Actress.
+Wood had to sign to a long-term contract with Warner Bros. and she was nominated for an Academy Award for Best Supporting Actress.
 She later said it was the first script she read that she actually wanted to do as opposed to being told to do by her parents; she also said her parents were opposed to her doing it.
 "Until then I did what I was told," she said.
 She continued to guest star on anthology TV shows like Studio One in Hollywood, Camera Three, Kings Row, Studio 57, Warner Brothers Presents, and The Kaiser Aluminum Hour.
 She had a small but crucial role in John Ford's The Searchers (1956) and was the female lead in A Cry in the Night (1956).

 Tab Hunter and Marjorie Morningstar

 Wood graduated from Van Nuys High School in 1956.
 She signed with Warner Brothers and was kept busy during the remainder of the decade in many "girlfriend" roles, which she found unsatisfying.
 The studio cast her in two films opposite Tab Hunter, hoping to turn the duo into a box-office draw that never materialized: The Burning Hills (1956), a Western, and The Girl He Left Behind (1956).
 She guest starred in episodes of Conflict.

 Warner Bros. tried teaming her with Efrem Zimbalist Jr. in Bombers B-52 (1957).
 Then she was given the lead in a prestigious project, Marjorie Morningstar (1958).
 As Marjorie Morningstar, Wood played the role of a young Jewish girl in New York City who has to deal with the social and religious expectations of her family as she tries to forge her own path and separate identity.